vilgacx/kobenii/README.md

 Kobeni is cute, super lightweight, easy to use JavaScript framework designed to provide essential functionalities for building web applications. **Minified version of kobeni ~ 1.14KB**.
 Kobeni offers powerful features such as **routing, local state, and components**.
 Kobenii uses .html files as it's file format like a true OG.

+### Note
+*I am not going to continue this project as I think kobenii should be a something like a compiler rather than .js file shipped and changing stuff.
+I will be making a another project which will surely be far superior than kobenii*

 ### Installation

 ```